triconn/jumpline/README.md

 #### API Docs

-iQueue uses lout for automatic API documentation.
+iQueue uses swagger for automatic API documentation.
 Start the app, and visit the `/documentation` route.